JoeyCris/GoHealthNow_iOS/README.md

 # GoHealthNow_iOS

-The iOS App of GoHelathNow in Objective-C.
+The iOS App of GoHelathNow in Objective-C. Added the functionalty of Facebook Login myself.

 Users could register or login with their email account or Facebook account.